culpinnis/zeppelin-blog/Readme.md

 ## Spark Image

 This image will be executed by the Zeppelin interpreter to run your Spark jobs.
-That means your Spark notebooks are interpreted by the Zeppelin interpreter container but executed in separated Spark containers (see image XXX).
+That means your Spark notebooks are interpreted by the Zeppelin interpreter container but executed in separated Spark containers.
 You can find the Dockerfile to build Spark with S3 support [here](spark/).

 # Kubernetes Deployment
-![Kubernetes Deployment of Zeppelin](img/kubernetes.png) You can find an example deployment file in [deployment](deployment/).
+![Kubernetes Deployment of Zeppelin](img/kubernetes.png)

+You can find an example deployment file in [deployment](deployment/).